Nickklein13/CMDadmin-andcommands/README.md

 ![image](https://github.com/Nickklein13/CMDadmin-andcommands/assets/150096883/cf485b7b-6871-464c-8110-088fe404dbef)

 <p>
-And as you can see, we now havven't even need to leave CMD to get a 3 day forecast, or current weather conditions of Harris County in Houston, Tx.
+And as you can see, we now haven't even need to leave CMD to get a 3 day forecast, or current weather conditions of Harris County in Houston, TX.
 </p>
 <br />